topollonaketsana/Data--Analysis/README.md

 # Data_Analysis
 ## Overview
-This project focuses on analyzing both astronomical and general datasets using Python.
+This repository focuses on analyzing both astronomical and general datasets using Python.